NIL Now podcast debuts, covering the wild world of Name, Image, Likeness in college and HS sports - NewsBreak

 Related

-DraftKings promo code secures Bet $5, Win $200 offer for NFL Week 10
+Marcus Mariota gets blasted on social media following ugly performance during loss to the Carolina Panthers

-Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
-Please wager responsibly.
-Using our DraftKings promo code, sports fans gambling on any NFL matchup action can take advantage of a Bet $5, Win $200 offer by...
+Marcus Mariota chose the wrong time to produce his worst performance of the season.
+The Atlanta Falcons quarterback struggled mightily on the national stage during Falcons’ 25-15 loss to the Carolina Panthers Thursday night.
+Bad decisions.
+Bad throws.
+It was just an ugly performance from a quarterback who is trying to establish himself as worthy of being a starting quarterback in the NFL.

-AP Top 25: No. 1 Georgia leads unchanged top 5; Penn State moves up again
+AP Top 25: Oregon Ducks, slip, Oregon State Beavers return, No. 1 Georgia leads unchanged top 5

 No. 1 Georgia led an unchanged top five in The Associated Press college football poll Sunday, while the rest of the Top 25 was shuffled after eight ranked teams lost — including two big upsets in the Pac-12.
 For the second straight week, the Bulldogs received all but one...